 It’s important to know that every school doesn’t collect their winnings and scurry away to their home campus, though.
 Bowl game payouts are paid to each participating college football conference, which is then divided up to every school in that conference.

-Yes, even though the Rutgers Scarlet Knights, who have 11 combined wins in the last four years, they STILL get a piece of the pie for ever Big Ten Conference team wins their postseason game or makes the College Football Playoff.
+Yes, even though the Rutgers Scarlet Knights and their 13 combined wins in the last five years STILL get a piece of the pie for every Big Ten Conference team that wins their postseason game or makes the College Football Playoff.

 Since the inception of the CFP, the money gets distributed a little bit differently than the BCS.
 Here is the revenue distribution for the six major bowl games: the Sugar Bowl, Fiesta Bowl, Orange Bowl, Peach Bowl, Rose Bowl and Cotton Bowl.

-— Each conference receives $300,000 for each school that meets the NCAA’s academic performance review (APR) for participation in a postseason bowl; FBS Independents like Notre Dame also receive the same amount.
+— Each conference gets $300,000 for each school that meets the NCAA’s academic performance review (APR) for participation in a postseason bowl; FBS Independents like Notre Dame also receive the same amount.

 — Each of the 10 conferences receive a base payout, again pending that academic performance review.
-For the Power 5 conferences with contracts to send its champion to the Orange, Rose and Sugar Bowl, each conference receives around $54 million.
-For the other Group of Five conferences that do not have automatic bids for its champion, they divide a total of around $81.32 million amongst themselves.
-Notre Dame automatically gets $2.65 million if it meets that APR review; all other independents receive less than $1 million.Advertisement
+For the Power 5 conferences with contracts to send its champion to the Orange, Rose and Sugar Bowl, each conference receives around $66 million.
+For the other Group of Five conferences that do not have automatic bids for its champion, they divide a total of around $90 million amongst themselves.
+Notre Dame automatically gets $3.19 million if it meets that APR review; all other independents split about $1.56 million.Advertisement

 — Each conference gets $6 million for every football team it sends to a playoff semifinal game.
 They also get an additional $4 million for participation in one of the other non-playoff New Year’s Six bowl games.
 There is no additional revenue added for making the national championship game.

-In summary: there is A LOT of money on the line for a football game.
+In summary: there is A LOT of money on the line for these massive football games.

-In addition to the College Football Playoff revenue pool, of course, each bowl game pays out to the winner.
-Here are the winners of the other non-playoff bowl games from the 2018-19 season, and how much they collected for their respective conference.
+In addition to the College Football Playoff revenue pool, of course, each bowl matchup game pays out to the winner.
+Here were the winners of the other non-playoff bowl games from the 2018-19 season, and how much they collected for their respective conference.

 American Athletic Conference (AAC)